A small reminder!

 We are Reception!

-Our teachers are Mrs Schofield, Miss Threlfall and Mrs Nagy.
+Our teachers are Mrs Schofield, Mrs Heyes and Mrs Nagy.

-Mrs Seedat, Miss Green, Mrs Bolton, Mrs McDermott, Mrs Tagari and Mrs Harrison help us every day.
+Mrs Seedat, Miss Green, Mrs Tagari, Mrs Bolton and Mrs Harrison, help us every day.

 We have a lovely unit with lots of different equipment.
 We learn through our play.
 Outside we also have a secure, canopied play space with a sandpit, house, garden, mud kitchen and decking.